5 Reasons to Develop Your Business in France

 France is the third investor in the world behind the USA.
 France is in business with its European partners: 70%.

 A competitive, qualified and productive work force

-The half of European R&D centers are located in France.
-The R&D activity is one of the most important in Europe and the tax law is favorable to the setting-up of R&D centers.
+Half of European R&D centers are located in France.
+The R&D industry is one of the most important in Europe, and the tax laws are favorable to the setting-up of R&D centers.
 France is particularly well known in electronics (smart cards), transportation (the TGV), and precision managing of the electronic spectrum (optoelectronics, under sea electronics).

 A very competitive initial set-up cost

 Compared to other European countries, France has cheap and abundant energy and very competitive and developed telecommunications.